 Ask us about adding your blood type to your Driver’s License or Learner’s Permit.
 This is a way to get some extra peace of mind for you or your minor children who drive and there is no additional fee if you are adding it in conjunction with another Driver’s License transaction.
 In the event of an emergency, medical providers can act fast.
 This also compliments the Organ Donor indicator and the emergency contact information.

-A. We are permitted to charge an $18.00 Convenience Fee to issue any credential.
+A. We are permitted to charge a $23.00 Convenience Fee to issue any credential.
 We also charge a document prep and copy fee of up to $7.00 depending on the type of transaction.
 A bit more than the DMV, but how much is your time worth?
 By using us, you can avoid hours of sitting and waiting.